-Patents promote society through rewarding individual inventors with a type of exclusionary right called a patent.
-That reward, a patent, was carefully designed to balance overall growth of society against the reward granted to the individual inventor.
-Therefore, a patent allows the inventor to exclude others from using his invention for a limited time and then afterwards donates the invention for use by anyone.
+Patents reward individual inventors with a type of exclusionary right called a patent, which allows the inventor to exclude others from using his invention for a limited time and then afterwards donates the invention for use by anyone.

 Thus, a patent is a right granted by law which gives an inventor (of a novel and useful invention) a right to exclude others from making, using, selling, offering for sale or importing the patented invention.
 Examples include machinery, medical devices, computer programs, computer systems and business processes.

-With respect to a patent, the timing of filing is vital.
+The timing of filing for a patent is vital.
 If the inventor publicly discloses the invention or offers products for sale he or she may be prevented from later obtaining a patent.
 In addition, the U.S. is now a first-to-file country, which means priority of a patent is given to the first inventor who files a patent application on an invention.
-To protect your rights, we recommend early filing and a visit with one of our experienced patent attorneys to discuss how to file a patent application.
+To protect your rights, we recommend that you contact one of our experienced patent attorneys to discuss how to file a patent application.

 To receive any of the benefits of patent protection, the invention must be patented within the time provided by law.
-In addition, since the U.S. has recently switched to the First-to-File Rule, you must file first.
-Failure to apply for a patent first or within the time allowed may result in the forfeiture of all patent rights, which include the right to prevent others from making, using, importing, offering to sell or selling the invention.
+In addition, since the U.S. has switched to the First-to-File Rule, you must be the first inventor to file a patent for the invention.
+Failure to apply for a patent first or within the time allowed may result in the forfeiture of all patent rights, which include the right to prevent others from making, using, importing, offering to sell, or selling the invention.
 The term of a patent lasts approximately 20 years from the filing date of a utility patent and 15 years from the filing date of a design patent.

 In addition to being necessary for preparing a patentability opinion letter, a search is recommended to prepare the patent application and to draft claims in a way which would give the broadest possible protection to the invention.
 While some may believe a patent can be filed without conducting a professional patent search, at the Intellectual Property Center we highly recommend conducting the patent search.
 While it may be easier to draft the patent without evaluating the prior art, it will not provide the greatest protection for you or your business as you integrate the invention into your business model.